Israel Broussard

 Isaiah Israel Broussard (/ˈbruːsɑːrd/; born August 22, 1994) is an American actor.
 He made his film debut in the comedy-drama Flipped, and is known for his roles in the crime film The Bling Ring (2013), the drama Perfect High (2015), the thriller H8RZ (2015), the comedy Good Kids (2016), the slasher film Happy Death Day (2017) as well as its 2019 sequel Happy Death Day 2U, and the teen romance film To All the Boys I've Loved Before (2018).

 Early life

 Isaiah Israel Adams was born in Gulfport, Mississippi, to Angela (née Clapp), a Mary Kay cosmetics consultant, and Lawrence Clayton Adams (1957–1999), who died when Broussard was four.
-He was raised in Saucier, Mississippi by his mother and stepfather, Gil Broussard, a computer programmer, who later adopted him and his older sister.
+He was raised in nearby Saucier by his mother and stepfather, Gil Broussard, a computer programmer, who later adopted him and his older sister.
 He has one younger half-brother from his mother's remarriage.

 Career

 Broussard began his career with small roles as Garrett Einbinder in the comedy-drama Flipped (2010) and Josh in the comedy The Chaperone (2011), before landing the role of Marc Hall in Sofia Coppola's crime film The Bling Ring (2013).
 He earned praise for his performance in the latter, which was based on the real-life group of teenage burglars, the Bling Ring.

 In 2013, Broussard appeared alongside Lily Collins in the music video for M83's "Claudia Lewis", directed by Bryce Dallas Howard.
 He then portrayed Carson Taft in the Lifetime film Perfect High (2015).
 The following year, Broussard starred as Mike "Spice" Jennings in the comedy film Good Kids.

 Broussard starred as Carter Davis, opposite Jessica Rothe, in Christopher Landon's slasher film Happy Death Day (2017).
 In 2018, he had a leading role in the alien invasion thriller Extinction, and played Josh Sanderson in the film adaptation of Jenny Han's young adult romance novel To All the Boys I've Loved Before, the latter directed by Susan Johnson.
 Broussard then reprised his role as Carter Davis in the 2019 sequel Happy Death Day 2U.